scsm-ua/kirtan-guide-en/songs/yo-nanto-nanta-vaktrair-niravadhi.md

     vidhaiḥ sevate te yad-arthāḥ śrī-nityānanda-chandraṁ bhaja bhaja satataṁ gaura-kṛṣṇa-pradaṁ tam

-Lord Nityānanda’s representation as Ananta Śeṣa posseses unlimited mouths which propagate and glori- fy Lord Hari’s Holy Names and attributes.
+Lord Nityānanda’s representation as Ananta Śeṣa posseses unlimited mouths which propagate and glorify Lord Hari’s Holy Names and attributes.
 Ananta Śeṣa constantly holds the weight of the Earth planet upon His innumerable hoods as if it were an insignificant particle of dust.
 Ananta Śeṣa serves the Lord in several ways, manifesting  Himself as the Lord’s personal umbrella, resting place, and clothing.
 Let us eternally worship that great personality Śrī Nityānanda-chandra, who freely grants the association of Śrī Gaurāṅgadev, who is none other than Lord Krishna.

 #### 2